145

 Put simply: stabilizers are ingredients that thicken water.
 This is also called adding viscosity.
 The more viscous a liquid is, the “thicker” it is.

 In scientific terms, they're hydrocolloids.
-When hydrocolloids disperse in a liquid they bind to the water molecules, so reducing their movement.
-This reduced movement appears to us as increased viscosity or thickening.
+When hydrocolloids disperse in a liquid, they bind to the water molecules, which reduces their movement.
+This reduced movement is apparent to us, as increased viscosity or thickening.

 The most obvious example of using a stabilizer in cooking is when you thicken gravy with flour.